Is Google Workspace CMMC, DFARS, and ITAR Compliant?

 AND

 This approach to export-controlled restrictions has quite a few caveats, but it is achievable for DIB contractors.
-It comes with a more significant workload and more "gotcha" possibilities than its competition.
+It comes with a more significant workload and more opportunities for mistakes than M365 GCC High.

 Conclusion

-Looking for content on Microsoft 365 for CMMC?
+Want to learn more about Microsoft 365 GCC High for CMMC?
 Start here.